- Log in to OSCAR with a user that has admin rights.

 mysql -uroot -p******* oscar_15 < OscarBackup.sql

-For documents you need to decompress the remaining files.
+For documents you need to decompress the remaining files in the appropriate directories.

 tar -pxzf FullOscarBackup.tar.gz tar -pxzf OscarDocumentIncrementalBackup.tar.gz

 Test that you can open the backup and read the contents before you depend on this script.